botique-org/botique/README.md

-# Botique
+# Botique - AI Agent Bot Boutique

-Botique (Bot Boutique!) is a project we started out of our shared interest in building and sharing AI bots.
+Botique is a project we started out of our shared interest in building and sharing AI agent bots.
 While it’s not a fully mature framework yet, it brings together some useful examples and common components—like standardized I/O and deployment helpers—that you can use as building blocks for your own AI-powered bots.

-We noticed that finding and keeping useful bots can be a challenge.
-Many AI bots either end up abandoned or aren’t leveraging AI effectively.
-With Botique, our goal is to create a community space where developers can share their bot examples, learn from each other’s components, and gradually build up a set of common tools to make bot development easier.
+We noticed that finding and keeping useful AI agent bots can be a challenge.
+Many bots either end up abandoned or aren’t leveraging AI effectively.
+With Botique, our goal is to create a community space where developers can share their AI agent bot examples, learn from each other’s components, and gradually build up a set of common tools to make development easier.

 Feel free to use, modify, and share this project as you see fit.